django-oscar/django-oscar/README.md

 	workon oscar

 After checking out your fork, install the latest version of Django (currenty a beta of 1.3)

     wget http://www.djangoproject.com/download/1.3-beta-1/tarball/
 	pip install Django-1.3-beta-1.tar.gz

-Install all packages from the requirements file:
+Install all packages from the requirements file

 	pip install -r requirements.txt

 Install oscar in development mode within your virtual env

     python setup.py develop

 Now create a `local_settings.py` file which contains details of your local database